castep-docs/castep-docs/docs/documentation/Transition_State_Search/neb.md

+!!! note
+        The NEB functionality in CASTEP was overhauled in version 22, with more efficient algorithms available.
+In order to use this new functionality, make sure you're **using CASTEP 22 or later**.

 ## Background and theory

 The nudged elastic band method is a widely-used method for finding a minimum energy pathway between two structures.